Coomera Connector Stage 1, Coomera to Nerang

 Community consultation

-We performed initial community consultation on the 45-km Coomera Connector corridor in late 2019.
-Outcomes from this indicated that 80% of participants supported the Coomera Connector being built as soon as possible.
-It also showed that noise, landscape, and the environment were key issues raised by those who live close to the Coomera Connector.
+The Queensland Government performed initial community consultation on the 45km Coomera Connector corridor in late 2019.
+Outcomes from this indicated that 80 per cent of participants supported the Coomera Connector being built as soon as possible.
+It also showed that noise, landscape, and environment were key issues raised by those who live close to the Coomera Connector.

 We held a second round of community consultation focusing on Stage 1 in September 2020.
 This consultation gave the community an added opportunity to have their say on key priorities for the project.